zdevilinside/TheExpatTech/content/Tech-Tips/why-i-love-glinet-products/index.md

 tags: ["GL.iNet"]
 description: "GL.iNet's products compared/contrast"
 ---

 ## Why I use GL.iNet products for "Digital Nomad VPNs"

-A few years back, a friend of mine had a work-from-home job that required her to work from a specific location.
-Unfortunately for her, a relative had gotten sick and needed her to go live with them for a few weeks while they recovered.
-She asked her boss if she could temporarily work from another state at a site 120 miles away.
-Her boss would not allow her to do so.
+A few years back, a friend of mine had a work-from-home job that required her to stay in one location.
+When a relative became sick, she needed to move temporarily to help care for them.
+Her boss refused to allow her to work from another city—even though it was only 120 miles away.

-She was in a real pickle; the relative is someone that raised her and she felt obligated to help.
-She couldn't afford to take time off to help because she would lose her job if she did that much time, it was a tough job market, and she turned to me to find a way to help her get through this.

-After doing some research, I learned about how GL.iNet had a product (Brume 2) that was an answer.
-You had to buy two of them, set one up at her home to act as a WireGuard server, and the other one would go with her and act as a WireGuard client.
-We decided to give it a shot and see if it would work.

-I set up the server at her house and we took the client to her friend's house the next town over.
-We ran a WhatIsMyIPAddress.com check on what her laptop showed before we connected her system through the Brume 2.
-It showed she was in her friend's city.
-We then put the Brume 2 client in place, connected to WhatIsMyIPAddress.com and **BINGO** it showed her town as her location.

-My friend used her client and was able to work the 2.5 weeks while her relative recovered.
-She then went back to her normal city of and continued to work as normal.
-Her supervisor was later on terminated for their inflexibility with accomodations so this is just proof that what she did was the right thing to do.

-Since that event, I have personnaly purchased quite a few of GL.iNet's products for my own and customers.
-I have predominantly moved away from the Brume 2 though because the performance of their other equipment has led me to upgrade.
-I am going to go through the different pieces of GL.iNet VPN equipment I have and provide you their specs, compare/contrast their performance, their equipment ports, use cases, and summarize them.
+She was stuck: she couldn’t afford to take time off, but she also couldn’t ignore her family obligations.
+That’s when I stepped in to help.

+After researching options, I discovered the **GL.iNet Brume 2**.
+By setting up one Brume 2 as a WireGuard server at her home and another as a client at her temporary location, we could make her laptop appear as if it was still in her original city.

+We tested it: before connecting, her IP showed the new city.
+After connecting through the Brume 2 client, her IP showed her home city. **Problem solved.** She worked remotely for 2.5 weeks, cared for her relative, and kept her job.
+Ironically, her inflexible supervisor was later terminated.

+That experience convinced me of the value of GL.iNet products.
+Since then, I’ve purchased and tested several of their devices for myself and for clients.
+While I’ve moved beyond the Brume 2 for most use cases, their lineup continues to impress me with performance, portability, and built-in VPN support.

+---

 # 🖥️ GL.iNet Router Comparison: Flint 2, Slate AX, Brume 2, Slate 7, and Flint 3

-GL.iNet offers a diverse lineup of devices designed for different use cases ranging from powerful home networking to portable travel solutions.I have
+GL.iNet offers a diverse lineup of devices designed for different scenarios—from powerful home networking to portable travel solutions.
+Here’s a breakdown of the models I’ve used.

-This short post discusses the differences between the **Flint 2, Slate AX, Brume 2, Slate 7, and Flint 3**.

 ---